Historically apeaking, Prato found itself situated on one of the most important trade routes crossing the Alps

 , while also serving as a natural haven in the mountains.

-found in the area seem to confirm this, as do the places of worship such as the Romanesque churches of St. John or St. George in Agumes, the old monasteries
+The archaeological excavations found in the area seem to confirm this, as do the places of worship such as the Romanesque churches of St. John or St. George in Agumes/Agums, the old monasteries

-and ancient forts, such as the Montechiaro Castle.
+and ancient forts, such as the Lichtenberg Castle.
 Even the old hospices and taverns catering to travellers and pilgrims, bear witness to this history.

 , the permanent exhibition explains the importance of water in these mountains, to visitors